 Q: May I take a summer course at another university?

 A: Students who would like to transfer a course from another university must receive pre-approval from the appropriate academic department before doing so.
-A maximum of six credits concurrently, nine credits total, may be taken at another school each summer.
+A maximum of two courses (up to eight credits) may be taken at another school each summer.
 A grade of B or better must be earned in order to receive transfer credit for the course.
 See an advisor for the necessary forms and additional information.
 All business courses must be taken at Notre Dame.

 Q: I took a course over the summer and need to send in my transcript.
 Where do I send it?